-Grantees under this program must comply with Labor Standards under Section 5(1) of the National Foundation of Arts and Humanities Act of 1965, the Civil Rights Act of 1964, Title IX of the Education sexual preference or disability.♦♦
+Grantees under this program must comply with Labor Standards under Section 5(1) of the National Foundation of Arts and Humanities Act of 1965, the Civil Rights Act of 1964, Title IX of the Education.

-Amendments of 1972, Section 504 of the Rehabilitation Act of 1973 and the Americans With Disabilities Act of 1990 (which addresses accessibility issues); and may not discriminate on the basis of race, color, religion, national origin,
+Amendments of 1972, Section 504 of the Rehabilitation Act of 1973 and the Americans With Disabilities Act of 1990 (which addresses accessibility issues); and may not discriminate on the basis of race, color, religion, national origin, sexual preference or disability.

-THREE YEAR GRANT CYCLE
+THREE-YEAR GRANT CYCLE

-OCHA offers a three year funding cycle to art organizations only.
-FY 2015 started the latest three year cycle.
-Organizations were notified of their approval.
+OCHA offers a three-year funding cycle to art organizations only.
+FY 2018 begins the next three-year cycle (FY2018 - FY2020).
+Qualifying organizations will be notified of their approval.